STEllAR-GROUP/hpx/README.rst

  HPX
 *****

-HPX is a C++ Standards Library for Concurrency and Parallelism.
+HPX is a C++ Standard Library for Concurrency and Parallelism.
 It implements all of the corresponding facilities as defined by the C++ Standard.
 Additionally, in HPX we implement functionalities proposed as part of the ongoing C++ standardization process.
 We also extend the C++ Standard APIs to